Are you approaching the point, or possibly even at the point, where you think it’s time to get rid of your glasses or your contact lenses?

 Can I get Laser Eye Surgery?

-We mentioned earlier that you could essentially eliminate spectacles, contact lenses or reading glasses with laser eye surgery.
+We mentioned earlier that you could essentially eliminate spectacles, contact lenses or reading glasses with laser eye treatment.

 If we look at this in finer detail, this implies that people will wear different types of vision correcting aids at various stages of their lives.
 To put it simply, if you are younger than 40 years of age and would like vision correction, then it makes sense to correct both your eyes for great distance vision.